 Each year, the Court of Appeals hires five or six attorneys into two-year clerkships with its Central Legal Research Staff.
 Central Staff clerks work in Albany and prepare reports on appeals and motions for leave to appeal.
 Candidates apply between July 1 and September 15 prior to the year that employment is sought.
 Historically, the starting salary has been over \$76,000 per year plus state employment benefits.
-Further information is available here: https://www.nycourts.gov/ctapps/clrkships.htm
+Further information is available on the New York State Court of Appeals' clerkship website.